milonmaze/privacy-terms-observatory/www.facebook.com/policy/cookies/printable.md

 For example: We use cookies to help businesses understand the kinds of people who like their Facebook Page or use their apps so that they can provide more relevant content and develop features that are likely to be interesting to their customers.

-We also use cookies, such as our "oo" cookie, which has a lifespan of five years, to help you opt out of seeing ads from Meta based on your activity on third-party websites.
+We also use cookies, such as our "oo" cookie, which has a lifespan of 400 days, to help you opt out of seeing ads from Meta based on your activity on third-party websites.
 Learn more about the information we receive, how we decide which ads to show you on and off the Meta Products and the controls that are available to you.

 Site features and services